Mohau-Comfort/Genesis-Marketing/README.md

-# This was my Marketing site for me and group's project for our Informatics 3 final year project (We got 3rd place for best website for the project)
+# This was my Marketing site for me and my group's project for our Informatics 3 final year project (We got 3rd place for best website for the project)

 ## Note: The project was done was using HTML and CSS only (no Javascript)